 There are different models for Safer Supply.
 A medical model makes use of regulated health professionals’ ability to prescribe pharmaceutical drugs.
 It encompasses iOAT, TiOAT, vending machine, and daily dispensed tablet programs.
 A medical model can be implemented in different ways, drawing on different approaches such as a ‘treatment’ focus or a ‘harm reduction’ focus.

-For more information about different models of safer supply, please see CAPUD’s Safe Supply Concept Document.
+For more information about different models of safer supply, please see CAPUD’s Safe Supply Concept Document and our evidence brief.

 Why Safer and not Safe?